REANNZ/tuakiri-doc/identity_providers/installing_a_shibboleth_3_x_idp.md

     <LDAPProperty name="java.naming.ldap.attributes.binary" value="objectGUID objectSid msExchMailboxGuid msExchMailboxSecurityDescriptor mSMQDigests mSMQSignCertificates"/>
     ```

+    > **Note**
-    Earlier versions of the IdP were using the `urn:mace:shibboleth:2.0:resolver:dc` namespace for connector definitions, and this type definition required a strict order of elements - e.g., the `dc:LDAPProperty` had to come after `FilterTemplate`.
+    > Earlier versions of the IdP were using the `urn:mace:shibboleth:2.0:resolver:dc` namespace for connector definitions, and this type definition required a strict order of elements - e.g., the `dc:LDAPProperty` had to come after `FilterTemplate`.
+    >

-    As of IdP 3.3.0, the definitions moved into the main resolver namespace, `urn:mace:shibboleth:2.0:resolver` - and at the same time, switched to the convention of not using explicit XML namespace prefixes (instead relying on the default namespace being set to this single namespace).
+    > As of IdP 3.3.0, the definitions moved into the main resolver namespace, `urn:mace:shibboleth:2.0:resolver` - and at the same time, switched to the convention of not using explicit XML namespace prefixes (instead relying on the default namespace being set to this single namespace).
 This new type definition permits arbitrary order of the elements.
+    >

-    The examples here have been updated to the new syntax.
+    > The examples here have been updated to the new syntax.

 For completeness, the definition to copy from `attribute-resolver-ldap.xml` is: